Definition of transportation:

-List of transportation: The following modes of transportation are used worldwide (including Bangladesh).
+The following modes of transport are used worldwide.

 1. Overland Road Transport

-This transport system has increased very significantly over the world and now is the most dominant transport system due to several reasons.
+This transport system has increased very significantly worldwide and now is the most dominant transport system due to several reasons.

-In Bangladesh, Road Transport is done with open non refrigerated trucks.
+In Bangladesh, Road Transport is done with open non-refrigerated trucks.
 These are managed inadequately.
-The produce is loaded in ways which promotes major problems such as inadequate transport containers, inappropriate stacking, inadequate package, very rough loading methods, poor or non existing air circulation, heating and mechanical injury to the produce.
+The produce is loaded to promote significant problems such as inadequate transport containers, inappropriate stacking, inadequate package, very rough loading methods, poor or non-existing air circulation, heating, and mechanical injury to the produce.
 This system must be changed if food losses are to be reduced.
-Non refrigerated transport must be improved by reducing the transported load improving the stacking system, avoid heating and mechanical damage to the produce.
+Non-refrigerated transport must be improved by reducing the transported load, improving the stacking system, avoid heating and mechanical damage to the produce.
 Refrigerated containers should be introduced in Bangladesh.

 2. Railway Transport

-This transport system can provide smooth ride, relatively inexpensive even though it slower than other transport system and less versatile.
+This transport system can provide a smooth ride, relatively inexpensive even though it slower than other transport systems and less versatile.
 However, this system of transport is declining significantly all over the world.
-Refrigerated and insulated Railway Wagons may be used for transportation of perishable produce.
+Refrigerated and insulated Railway Wagons may be used for the transportation of perishable produce.

-Bangladesh with its large rivers and water ways with access to the Bay of Bengal and with several port facilities has good potential to export perishable crops by sea.
-However, at the moment this alternative is not developed in the country.
+Inland river and marine transport system are usually used for long-distance travel; therefore, it is not adequate for very perishable crops.
+With its large rivers and waterways with access to the Bay of Bengal and with several port facilities, Bangladesh has good potential to export perishable crops by sea.
+However, at the moment, this alternative is not developed in the country.

 4. Air Transport

-Air transport is still mostly done on passenger airplanes with very little quantities of crops been carried on cargo planes.
-This system is relatively fast and therefore it is suitable for very perishable crops however its cost is still very high.
+Air transport is still mostly done on passenger airplanes with minimal quantities of crops been carried on cargo planes.
+This system is relatively fast, and therefore it is suitable for very perishable crops; however, its cost is still very high.

 Points to be considered during transport

-4. Transport containers should not be overloaded to permit an adequate air circulation.
+- Transport containers should not be overloaded to permit adequate air circulation.

-5. Stacking patterns and packages type and design should be adequate to permit an adequate air movement.
-Package design should be allowed in top, bottom, back and side of the load to permit air circulation.
+- Stacking patterns and packages type and design should be adequate to permit proper air movement.
+The package design should be allowed in the top, bottom, back, and side of the load to permit air circulation.